 - Product Development: You will learn about garment construction and production techniques, and you will be able manage the product development process with the supply chain.

-- Graphic Arts for Fashion: You will produce clear and cohesive solutions to design problems in a variety of media.
+- Graphic Design for Fashion: You will produce clear and cohesive solutions to design problems in a variety of media.

 - Entrepreneurship: You will be able to develop a business plan for a sustainable fashion-related entrepreneurial venture.